#MakeGirlsVoicesCount - A Digital Action Campaign by Girls Voices Initiative

 Listen to Sikemi's story here

-The 'Make Girls Voices Count' Campaign would share girls stories over a radio series program.
-The radio series would air every week for 3 months and each episode would feature 3 segments:
+The 'Make Girls Voices Count' Campaign shared girls’ stories over a radio series program.
+The episodes would feature 3 segments:

-- Girls' stories abound around us and we need to share those stories so that they inspire other girls to speak out and also kick-start social change in the perceptions and behavioural attitudes of people towards girls and women in our communities.
+Share girls' stories - Girls' stories abound around us and we need to share those stories so that they inspire other girls to speak out and kick-start social change in the perceptions and behavioural attitudes of people towards girls and women in our communities.

-- Girls Voices Initiative offers a skills program for girls.
-Also, it's networks include relevant development initiatives and partners that can provide advanced solutions for girls such as legal aid and other advanced support.
-The audience would be informed about how to connect these resources to the girls who desperately need them.
+Share the resources - Girls Voices Initiative offers various skills programs for girls.
+Also, it's networks include relevant development initiatives and partners who provide advanced solutions for girls such as legal aid and other advanced support.
+The audience were informed about how to connect these resources to the girls who desperately need them.

-The campaign is inspiring people to champion girls' voices and equipping people with knowledge of resources that exist to benefit girls that need them.
-We encourage individuals to be aware and sensitive to girls' realities.
-And each individual listener can simply start where they are by taking 2 actions: share girls' stories with us and share our available resources with the girls who need them.
+The campaign inspired people to champion girls' voices and equipped people with knowledge of resources that exist to benefit girls that need them.
+We encouraged individuals to be aware and sensitive to girls' realities.
+And each individual listener was challenged to simply start where they are by taking 2 actions: share girls' stories with us and share our available resources with the girls who need them.